Here are some methods to fix the issue of “iMessage needs to be enabled to send this message” pop-up, while trying to send an iMessage on iPhone.

 iMessage Needs to Be Enabled to Send this Message

-While iMessage is a very convenient messaging service from Apple, it is also known at times to suffer from glitches and problems.
+While iMessage is a very convenient messaging service from Apple, it is also known to suffer from glitches and problems.

 In general, “iMessage needs to be enabled” error message is more commonly reported following on iOS update, but it can also occur at any time.

-2. On the System Status page, take a look at iMessage entry and make sure that the dot next to iMessage is green.
+Using iPhone or computer, go to Apple’s System Status page and take a look at iMessage entry and make sure that the dot next to iMessage is green.

-In case of a problem, you will see an error message next to iMessage entry and the dot next to iMessage will not be green.
+In case of a problem, you will see an error message next to iMessage entry and the dot next to iMessage will be red.

-2. Restart your iPhone and Enable iMessage on your iPhone.
+After 30 seconds, restart iPhone and Enable iMessage back on your device.

 4. Enable SMS and MMS Messaging

 iPhone makes use of carrier supported SMS/MMS messaging to send messages to Email Addresses and to those who are not using Apple Devices.

 Go to Settings > Messages and make sure both MMS Messaging and Send as SMS options are enabled.